ChrisPritchard/MiniKnight/README.md

 Coded in F# on dotnet core 2.1.
 Developed using VS Code 1.25.1 on Windows 10.
 Game loop engine is MonoGame 3.7

+To run:

+- Ensure you have the dotnet core sdk installed from here: <https://www.microsoft.com/net/download>
+- From the base directory of the repo, run the command __dotnet run__
+    - If you encounter issues and are not on Windows, try the steps in the 'supported platforms' section below
+- To compile an exe (or platform equivalent) use __dotnet build -r [rid]__ where [rid] is the appropriate runtime identifier from here: <https://docs.microsoft.com/en-us/dotnet/core/rid-catalog>

 ## Supported platforms

 Being dotnet core 2.1, it should work on all platforms that supports (Windows, Linux, Mac).
 Tested (and largely coded on) Windows 10.
 A full list of dotnet core supported platforms can be found from here: <https://github.com/dotnet/core/blob/master/release-notes/2.1/2.1-supported-os.md>